District of Ferizaj: Middle ages

-The region was on a road which ran south from Slovenia and Croatia through Sarajevo, Vučitrn, Pristina and Lipljan to Skopje and crossed the Shkodër–Prizren road.
-According to an anonymous 1559–1560 manuscript in the library of St Mark's Basilica in Venice by a traveler from Venice to Istanbul, "On July 3 set off and came to a place named Villa Negra Crnoljeva) ...
+The region was on a road which ran south from Slovenia and Croatia through Sarajevo, Vushtrri, Pristina and Lipjan to Skopje and crossed the Shkodër–Prizren road.
+According to an anonymous 1559–1560 manuscript in the library of St Mark's Basilica in Venice by a traveler from Venice to Istanbul, "On July 3 set off and came to a place named Villa Negra Carraleva) ...
 The valley is surrounded on all sides by hills."
 The writer then passed Sopotnice, a village near Kaçanik, and reached Skopje on July 5.
-Many artifacts have been found at Nerodimë e Poshtme and Štimlje.
+Many artifacts have been found at Nerodimë e Poshtme and Shtime.

 According to a 1455 Turkish census of the former Branković dynasty, the Ferizaj region had 646 villages.
 Agriculture was the basic source of income, and other occupations included blacksmiths, potters, furriers, ranchers, and priests and monks.

 After the Austrian-Turkish wars of the late 17th century and the first half of the 18th century, rapid Islamization began under the Ottoman Empire.
 According to Turkish sources, "Feriz-Bey" was founded with the railway from Skopje to Mitrovica.
 Although it was first known as "Tasjon" by the surrounding villagers (the Turkish pronunciation of the French station), the name Ferizaj derived from Feriz Shasivari.

 Inns, warehouses and a market followed the railway station.
 Traders passed through Kosovo from Prizren to Shkodër by caravan en route to Thessaloniki.
 Cereals were exported through Ferizaj in exchange for goods from Thessaloniki and Skopje.
 For about 30 years, Ferizaj had about 400 houses and 200 shops, and most of its population were traders or craftsmen.
 Some 20th-century visitors described the city as having more stores than houses.

 When Ferizaj fell to Serbia during the First Balkan War, the local Albanian population offered a determined resistance and fighting reportedly lasted for three days.
 The Serbian commander ordered the population to surrender.
 Three to four hundred men were executed and, according to the Archbishop of Skopje Lazër Mjeda, only three Muslim Albanians over age fifteen were left alive.
 The destruction of Albanian-occupied villages around Ferizaj followed.
 Before the 1913 Treaty of London in 1913 made Ferizaj part of the Kingdom of Serbia, its name was changed to Uroševac after Stefan Uroš V of Serbia.

 The beginning of the First World War separated Serbia and Montenegro.
 In October 1915, Bulgaria entered the war and Ferizaj was part of the main artery connecting Kumanovo and Skopje with Kosovo.
 The city was a stopping point for the Bulgarian attack from the Kaçanik Gorge.
 Serb resistance ended on 25 November 1915, when it was conquered by the Bulgarian Army with aid from the Albanians.
 The army withdrew on 1 April 1916, leaving the Prizren-Albania railway under Austro-Hungarian command.